See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-Facebook Ads benchmarks for CTR show Recreation and Travel across all countries averaging 1.98% in 2025—generally above market, but far more volatile, with a summer peak and a pronounced year‑end trough.
-Understanding CTR performance patterns for the Recreation and Travel industry across all countries helps teams evaluate country‑agnostic ad engagement and compare industry ad performance to global CPM/CTR/ CPC trends.
+As a Facebook Ads benchmarks snapshot, CTR performance for Recreation and Travel across all countries averaged 1.95%, spiking in January and late summer before a sharp year-end decline that diverged from the global uptrend.
+Understanding click-through-rate benchmarks for the Recreation and Travel industry in All countries helps marketers evaluate engagement rhythms and compare industry ad performance to global patterns.

 Insights & analysis of Facebook advertising costs